 it so broadly or deeply as that course does.

 I expect to cover all or parts of chapters 1-11,

-We'll also touch briefly on one of the hot new database-related
+We'll also discuss MarkLogic Enterprise NoSQL's approach to one of the hot new

 The expectation in our department is that, on average, students will spend twice